jonathanSimonney/transversalProject/readme.md

 (depending of whether you installed it locally or ,globally.)

+also, run the command :
+>npm install

+, to get all dependencies to the project.

 afterward, do not forget to include a private.yml file with the following lines in it (and yes, the .sql file is still not online, but he shall come afterwards.)
 >db_config: